davidwilliam/davidwilliam.github.io/_posts/2022-02-26-metaprogramming-ruby.md

 # => Hello => World
 {% endhighlight %}

 The method `send` will call any method in the respective class, including private methods.
-If you want to confine the dynamic execution of methods to public methods you can use `public_send` instead.
+If you want to confine the dynamic execution of methods to public methods, you can use `public_send` instead.

 # Dynamic Methods

-We already saw that we can add methods to an existing class as if we were creating the class for the first time.
+We already saw that we could add methods to an existing class as if we were creating the class for the first time.
 But there is a shorter way to do that.
 Consider our existing `AnotherSimpleClass`.
 We can dynamically define a new method as follows:

 {% highlight ruby linenos %}
 AnotherSimpleClass.define_method :my_new_method do |arg1, arg2|